magicYang1573/fast-hw-fuzz/README.md

 ![Overview of faster hardware fuzzing framework](overview.png)

-Our framework is built upon RTL Fuzz Lab and JQF.
-We have solved the above speed challenges in hardware fuzzing and achieved a speedup of hundreds of times with RTL Fuzz Lab.
+Our framework **FastHwFuzz** is built upon RTL Fuzz Lab and JQF.
+We have solved the above speed challenges in hardware fuzzing and achieved a speedup of hundreds of times compared with RTL Fuzz Lab.

 ## Installation

 The following dependencies are required to run this software:
 * make
-* gcc
-* g++
+* gcc, g++
-* java
-* sbt
+* java, sbt
 * verilator
-* matplotlib
-* scipy
+* matplotlib, scipy

+To run our FastHwFuzz:

 Firstly, our modified chiseltest should be packaged and published locally.
 ```.sh